ArbitrCameron/caldera-install/README.md

 Usage: ./Caldera-Install.sh [Server-IP]

 You'll be prompted for your sudo password.
 Once the script has completed running, it will output the credentials that were generated for initial login.
-Now browse to http://[Server-IP]:8888 and log in with either the blue or red username.
+Two usernames will be output, 'red' and 'blue' that were collected from the config file at caldera/conf/local.yml.

+Now cd to the caldera directory, run `source venv/bin/activate`, then `python server.py`.
+The server will be ready when you see 'All systems ready' above a colorful and bold output of CALDERA in the terminal.
+Now browse to http://[Server-IP]:8888 and log in.

 Note: installing Caldera with this script currently only allows you to log in using the IP address ran with the script.
 If you try to login using http://127.0.0.1:8888 or http://localhost:8888, you will be prompted for username and password, but you will not be able to login.
 No error comes back.